jonathanhogg/flitter/docs/windows.md

 the `!record` node will do nothing – this is a simple way to delay output until a particular condition holds.

+`keep_alpha=` *BOOLEAN*
+: Specifies whether to keep the alpha transparency layer information from the input when writing the image or video file.
+Only some image formats (such as PNG or JPEG2000) and a very few video codecs (such as ProRes) support transparency.
+Default is `false`.

 `quality=` *Q*
 : Specifies a quality setting for image formats that support it (such as JPEG).

 `codec=` *CODEC*
-: For generic video container outputs, this specifies the video codec to use.
+: For video writing, this specifies the video codec to use.
 Defaults to `:h264`.

+`pixfmt=` *PIXFMT*
+: For video writing, this specifies the video frame pixel format to be passed to the encoder.
+For most codecs the default `yuv420p` – or `yuva420p` with `keep_alpha=true` – will be correct.

+`limit=` *SECONDS*
+: Specifies a maximum number of seconds of video output to write before closing the file.
+Otherwise, the video output will continue for as long as `filename` is valid and the program is running.

+For video writing, any further attributes specified on the `!record` node will be passed to **ffmpeg** as options.
+Some **ffpmeg** options use dash characters (`-`), which are invalid in **Flitter** names – for such options use n-dashes (`–`, option-dash on a Mac keyboard) instead, which will be converted into dashes before passing to **ffmpeg**.
+Similarly, ellipsis characters (`…`, option-semicolon on a Mac keyboard) will be converted into colons (`:`).

+Some common, useful codec options are:

 `crf=` *CRF*
-: For video codecs that support it, this provides a "constant rate factor" that defines how much the codec should prioritise size over quality.
+: For `:h264` and `:hevc`, this provides a "constant rate factor" that defines how much the codec should prioritise size over quality.
 Smaller values mean better quality and larger values mean a smaller size.
 A value around `25` is generally an acceptable compromise for the `:h264` codec.
-For `:h265`, this can often be pushed up to a higher value for smaller files while still keeping a decent quality encoding.
+For `:hevc`, this can often be pushed up to a higher value for smaller files while still keeping a decent quality encoding.

+`profile=` *PROFILE*
+: For many video codecs this controls a set of features of the codec that have been standardised to the capabilities of different playback devices.
+For instance, a profile may be designed for a high-end broadcast context or mobile phones.
+Common profiles have names like `:baseline`, `:main` or `:high`.

 `preset=` *PRESET*
-: Specifies a video codec preset if supported.
-This bunches up different codec settings.
-Common presets have names like `:fast` or `:slow` and the [**ffmpeg**](https://ffmpeg.org) documentation should be referred to for details.
+: For many video codecs this groups up different codec settings by simpler names.
+Common presets have names like `:fast` or `:slow`.

-`limit=` *SECONDS*
-: Specifies a maximum number of seconds of video output to write before closing the file.
-Otherwise, the video output will continue for as long as `filename` is valid and the program is running.
+The full range of per-codec options can be found in the [**ffmpeg** codec documentation](https://ffmpeg.org/ffmpeg-codecs.html) or by running `ffmpeg -h codec=`*CODEC*.

 Filenames with an `.mp4`, `.mov`, `.m4v`, `.mkv`, `.webm` or `.ogg` extension are assumed to be video outputs with the appropriate container type.
 For video